socketsupply/sockets.sh/src/docs/mobile.md

-# APIS
+# Mobile API

-Mobile and desktop APIs can be found on a global object named `system`.
+Mobile APIs can be found on a global object named `system`.
 Almost none of the desktop APIs apply to mobile because the environment is quite different.
 For example, there is no "main" process on mobile.
 Mobile APIs are namespaced using the objects `tcp`, `udp` and `utp`.

 ## TCP